Calculator Methodology

 02Benchmark Sources

 Every external number used in the calculator is cited below with publication year and link.
-We refresh these annually.
+Cloud storage rates are refreshed weekly from each vendor's pricing API (with the static rate card as fallback); the remaining benchmarks are reviewed at least annually.

 | Benchmark | Value Used | Source | Year |